bgbock/LIDAR_Lite_PWM_Fix/README.md

 ### Usage
 1. Connect to Netduino and upload code
 2. Open the serial monitor (make sure the baud rate is set to 19200)
-3. The distance will be measured in cm, if a "0" is recieved by the Arduino it will reset the LIDAR-Lite and start reading again (rather than lockup)
+3. The distance will be measured in cm